 What is the best electronic drum set right now?

-If you’re just starting out, you can do no wrong with an Alesis electronic drum set.
-The Nitro Mesh kit offers incredible value.
-As the name suggests, you get mesh drums and a module loaded with 385 sounds, arming you with all the tools you need to kickstart your drumming journey.
-If you have slightly more budget, the TD-1DMK is Roland's cheapest all-mesh kit, and would make a great choice.
+If you’re just starting out, you can do no wrong by investing in an Alesis electronic drum set.
+The Nitro Mesh offers incredible value.
+As the name suggests, you get mesh drums and a module loaded with 385 sounds, arming you with all the tools you need to get started.
+If you have a slightly bigger budget, the TD-1DMK is Roland's cheapest all-mesh kit, and would make an ideal choice.

 A special mention must also go to the Roland TD-17KVX.
 Not only do you get great feeling mesh drums and some great sounds out of the box, but the module also features Bluetooth so you can connect your smartphone without wires and play along to your favourite tracks.

-If you’re a new drummer, where should you start when it comes to buying an electronic drum set?
-There are a few things to consider, and we cover these in detail in our guide to the best beginner electronic drum sets.
+If you’re a new drummer, where should you start when it comes to buying the best electronic drum set for you?
+There are a few things to consider, and we cover these in far more detail in our dedicated guide to the best beginner electronic drum sets.

 In a nutshell, you’ll want at least four drums (snare drum and three tom-toms) and three cymbals (hi-hat, crash and ride), plus a bass drum and hi-hat controller pedal.
 Some shops even chuck a drum throne, some sticks and a set of headphones in the box if you're lucky, too.
 Keep an eye out for great bundle deals that offer everything you need to start drumming.